Polomolok

-Polomolok, officially the Municipality of Polomolok (Banwa sang Polomolok; Lungsod sa Polomolok; Bayan ng Polomolok; Balen ning Polomolok; Inged nu Pulumuluk, Jawi: ايڠد نو ڤولومولوک), is a municipality in the province of South Cotabato, Philippines.
-As of May 2020, it has a population of 172,605 people making it both the most populated municipality in Mindanao and the most populated municipality outside Luzon.
+Polomolok, officially the Municipality of Polomolok, (Note: Banwe Folomolok; Banwa sang Polomolok; Lungsod sa Polomolok; Bayan ng Polomolok; Balen ning Polomolok; Inged nu Pulumuluk, Jawi: ايڠد نو ڤولومولوک) is a municipality in the province of South Cotabato, Philippines.
+In the 2024 census, it has a population of 176,671 people making it both the most populated municipality in Mindanao and the most populated municipality outside Luzon.

 It is located between General Santos and Tupi.
 Polomolok is seated about 41 km south-east of the provincial capital city of Koronadal, 17 km north of the port city of General Santos and 1030 km south-east of the national capital Manila.
 As of 2019, it is the second wealthiest Municipality in Mindanao with PHP 1.77 Billion worth of assets and in 2021, Polomolok is the 2nd Most Competitive Municipality in Mindanao (9th Nationwide).
 Polomolok also serves as the chief town in the 1st District of South Cotabato.

 On March 2, 2020, former South Cotabato First District Representative Shirlyn Bañas-Nograles filed House Bill No. 6432 for the conversion of the Municipality of Polomolok into a component city of South Cotabato.